ebiwd/EBI-Pattern-library/index.md

   </dl>

-  <h3>Requirements and what you get</h3>
+  ### Requirements and what you get
-  <p>The framework is built with modern best practices and targets browsers shipped within the past three years; though other browsers should still handle the content and appearance well (graceful degradation).
-The framework is also mobile responsive (Responsive Web Design), so you won't have to spend too much time adapting for mobile.</p>
+  The framework is built with modern best practices and targets browsers shipped within the past three years; though other browsers should still handle the content and appearance well (graceful degradation).
+The framework is also mobile responsive (Responsive Web Design), so you won't have to spend too much time adapting for mobile.

-  <p>To help us help you, we've used the Foundation Framework (version 6) as a baseline.
-Using this we get a robust set of web components (tool tips, forms, sliders, and modal boxes) as well as technical guidance and extensive open source community testing -- and, perhaps, you'll be fortunate enough to already have a developer with experience with Foundation.</p>
+  To help us help you, we've used the Foundation Framework (version 6) as a baseline.
+Using this we get a robust set of web components (tool tips, forms, sliders, and modal boxes) as well as technical guidance and extensive open source community testing -- and, perhaps, you'll be fortunate enough to already have a developer with experience with Foundation.

   <p>But we've taken care to make the implementation non-intrusive, so if you don't want to use these features, they won't likely get in your way.</p>
   <p>The easiest way to implement the style guide is to <a href="https://ebiwd.github.io/EBI-Framework/sample-site/#boilerplate">download the EBI boilerplate</a> - use those HTML files as a template for your own pages.
 It contains the HTML for the EBI header and footer and place holders for your project name / logo and page content.
 It also links to the core stylesheets you'll need to make your web pages look like part of the EBI website.</p>
   <p><a href="https://github.com/ebiwd/EBI-Framework/archive/master.zip" class="button sans-serif">Download the framework</a> or <a href="https://github.com/ebiwd/EBI-Framework/">view on Github</a></p>